sagyzdop/blog/_posts/2025-06-04-Making-use-of-a-15-year-old-laptop.markdown

 sudo docker compose up -d
 ```

 Now, if everything went well, you should be able to see Immich if you visit `http://{IP_OF_YOUR_SERVER}:2283` from a device that is on the same network as your server.
-Also, note that there are desktop and mobile apps available.

-### Post Install Instructions

 What you need to do after the installation is well documented – [here](https://immich.app/docs/install/post-install/).
 But one thing I want to share is my storage template: